-I have practiced counselling and psychotherapy for four years in Inverness, Nairn, Fort William and Elgin.
-Since the onset of the Coronavirus pandemic, when I had to start shielding, I have been offering online and telephone therapy, which means more safety, availability and flexibility for you, especially if you live in a remote area of the Highlands.
+I have practiced counselling and psychotherapy for over four years in Inverness, Nairn, Fort William and Elgin.
+Since the onset of the Coronavirus pandemic I have been offering online and telephone therapy, which means more safety, availability and flexibility for you, especially if you live in a remote area of the Highlands or have mobility issues.

 I believe that counselling is about providing a warm, safe space, building a relationship where you feel truly listened to, and where you feel valued for who you are.
 I will sit with you and support you with compassion and without judgement while we try to work out together where you want to go from here, and how best to do that.